Say you have a bank (BANESCO) in a country with three different foreign exchange rates (Venezuela):

 So in Mr Escotet's world, and that of the media which reprints without question his every utterance, BANESCO portfolio of assets -whatever the amount in BsF- gets magically converted into USD at the preferential -essential sector only- rate of $1 = 6.3 BsF, thus falsifying true net worth.

 European bureaucrats and media outlets aren't concerned by such details of course, so Mr Escotet found out about a distressed bank for sale (Abanca) that had gotten more than €16 billion worth of aid from European and Spanish funds, and decided to put a €1 billion bid for it.
 Placing a bid is not the same as having to fork out the full amount, right?
 Having won the bid to acquire 88.33% of Abanca, Mr Escotet negotiated payment with Spanish authorites: 40% upfront and five years to clear remaining balance.
 With that in his pocket, Mr Escotet set out to raise the required €400 million to close the deal, which he did, eventually.

 Abanca, formerly know as NCG Banco, had assets worth €72 billion in 2011 according to the European Commission.
 BANESCO, the Venezuelan bank of which Mr Escotet controls an estimated 58%, is worth less than $2 billion, but that was never going to stop Mr Escotet, was it?

 So the deal, quite brilliant I must admit, went thus:

 - put a bid on a distressed bank from a country whose authorities / media don't get the half of it;

-- inflate true net worth by capitalising on ignorance of three-tier exchange rate;
+- inflate true net worth by capitalising on ignorance of Venezuela's three-tier exchange rate;

 - promise that no jobs will be lost should the deal be approved;

-- upon deal approval, negotiate favourable payment terms and raise first installment;
+- upon deal approval, negotiate favourable payment terms and raise first instalment;

 - upon gaining control of distressed bank, set up a fire sale to recoup initial payment and then some.